bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 If the SCF has not converged after it has exceeded the maximum number of steps (set by MAX_SCF) the SCF calculation will terminate and print the warning message: "SCF has not converged".
-Information on how to overcome the issue of a non-converging SCF calculation can be found in section x.
+Information on how to overcome the issue of a non-converging SCF calculation can be found under :ref:`ref_troubleshooting.

 The SCF calculation involves inner and outer loops.
 If the inner SCF loop does not converge in the desired number of steps (set in MAX_SCF) then the inner loop will exit in order to